While HDMI ports are ubiquitous among monitors, specific monitors, particularly older ones, do not feature an HDMI port.

 Read in Detail: Do Monitors Have HDMI Ports?

-Take for instance the Acer V6 V22HQL 22″ monitor.
-This monitor DOES NOT feature an HDMI port at all and instead only features a DVI and a VGA port for connectivity.
+Take, for instance, the Acer V6 V22HQL 22″ monitor.
+This monitor DOES NOT feature an HDMI port at all and only features a DVI and a VGA port for connectivity.

 So How to Connect Monitor With No HDMI Ports?